The key features of the programme are depth and choice:

 We welcome applications from candidates offering qualifications other than A and AS levels (including BTEC, European Baccalaureate, International Baccalaureate, Irish Leaving Certificate and Scottish Highers).
 You will be expected to attain an equivalent standard to an A level applicant.
 Contact us for further information on equivalencies for these qualifications and others not listed here.

 Each international application will be assessed on a case by case basis.

 English Language Requirement

 All applicants must have GCSE Grade C or above in English language.
 If English is not your first language you will be required to pass an approved English test.
 We normally ask for an overall IELTS score of 6.5 with no less than 5.5 in each component.

 The University of Southampton is committed to widening participation and ensuring that all students with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
 The additional information gained through contextual data supports our admissions teams to recognise a student’s potential to succeed in the context of their background and experience.
 Students who flagged in this way will be made an offer which is lower than the typical offer for that programme

-A typical contextual offer is BBB including grade B in AS Mathematics or A level Physics from three A levels or the equivalent from alternative qualifications.
+A typical contextual offer is BBB including grade B in AS Mathematics or A level Physics or Statistics from three A levels or the equivalent from alternative qualifications.